Are you in financial difficulty?

-Many people experience money problems at some stage of their lives.
+Many people experience money worries at some stage of their lives.

-There can be many reasons, such as the breakdown of a relationship or long term illness.
+This could be because of a relationship breakdown or long-term illness.
 Sometimes people overstretch themselves and simply find it hard to manage when an unexpected expense crops up.

-Please don't be tempted to ignore the problem and hope it just goes away - it won't.
-We’re here to help, so please get in touch with us as soon as possible so you can discuss your options.
+Whatever the reason, we’re here to help, so please get in touch with us as soon as possible to discuss your options.

 How do I know if I have a problem?

 Be honest with yourself.
-If one or more of the following warning signs apply to you, then you should consider taking some action:
+If 1 or more of the following warning signs apply to you, it might be time take action:

-- Do you just pay the minimum payment on your credit card, month after month?
+- Do you just pay the minimum payment on your credit card every month?

-- Do you need to borrow from friends or family?
+- Do you need to borrow money from friends or family?

 - Are you borrowing more, or using cash advances from credit cards, to pay existing debts?